rstefan1/bimodal-multicast/README.md

     p.Stop()
 ```

-* Add a new message in buffer
+* Add a new message in buffer (When the buffer is full, the oldest message will be removed.)

 ```golang
     err := p.AddMessage("awesome message", "awesome-callback")